puxplaying/autogit/README.md

 How to install:

+This package is available on [Manjaro](https://packages.manjaro.org/?query=autogit) and the [AUR](https://aur.archlinux.org/packages/autogit).

+From source:

 - `sudo pacman -Syu base-devel git`
 - `git clone https://github.com/puxplaying/autogit.git `
 - `cd autogit`
 - `makepkg -srci`

+---

 How to run: